oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

     ![Fields and Regions, Conditions](images/image018.png)

-12. Now you will configure the form to show action reason
+12. Now you will configure the form to show the **Action Reason** field.

     > (1) Click in the Box in the **Hidden Column** for **Action Reason** row.       <br>